Blog · Strategy

 Where does a D2C brand start with AI search optimization?

-With an audit of your top-revenue SKUs.
-Most teams want to start with a catalog-wide fix, which is too broad to execute.
-Auditing the SKUs that generate most of your revenue gives you a short prioritized list of PDPs to rewrite, schema fields to fill, and review sites to pitch. eCommerce Insights's SKU-level tracking is built around that sequencing.
+With an audit of your top-revenue SKUs, not a catalog-wide rewrite.
+Auditing the SKUs that generate most of your revenue produces a short, prioritized list of PDPs to rewrite, schema fields to fill, and review sites to pitch.
+Manual audit works to roughly 30 products; past that, automation is the realistic option.

 How long before AI search work moves revenue?

-Six to twelve weeks is the typical window eCommerce Insights observes for PDP and schema changes to reflect in AI-engine citation behavior, based on Q1 2026 patterns.
-That's an observation, not a guarantee — engines update retrieval on their own cadence.
-Revenue lift depends on how much of your funnel already flows through AI-engine answers, which varies by category.
+Six to twelve weeks is the typical window eCommerce Insights observes for PDP and schema changes to reflect in AI-engine citation behavior, based on 2026 patterns.
+That is an observation, not a guarantee — engines update retrieval on their own cadence.
+Revenue impact depends on how much of your funnel already flows through AI answers, which varies by category.

 Do I need to build llms.txt manually?

 Chasing the worst-scored SKUs first instead of the highest-revenue ones.
 A score of 30 on a SKU generating $3M a year matters more than a score of 20 on one generating $50K.
-The second mistake is trying to boil the ocean — rewriting every PDP at once.
-Sequencing by revenue gives you returns in weeks rather than quarters.
+The second mistake is rewriting every PDP at once.
+Sequencing by revenue-weighted gap returns results in weeks rather than quarters.

-Audit, monitor, score, triage — all from one dashboard wired to your Shopify admin.
+Audit, monitor, score, triage — one ledger wired to your catalog.